chiransiriwardhana/Machine-Learning-Project/README.md

 # Feature Engineering
 1. Find duplicate rows and remove them

-2.Find columns which contains NaN and replace NaN values using mode Change values less than 25 in funder and installer column to 'others' Use target encoding to covert non-numerical columns to numerical columns Exatract month and year from "date_recorded" column and create new columns called month and year Perform log normalization for population column
+2. Find columns which contains NaN and replace NaN values using mode

+3. Change values less than 25 in funder and installer column to 'others' Use target encoding to covert non-numerical columns to numerical columns Exatract month and year from "date_recorded" column and create new columns called month and year Perform log normalization for population column